 The deferment of these payment is captured in the Viability Report at Appendix 3, Infrastructure Cost Plan (Scenario 2), Line Refs 5100.7 & 8 and forms a part of this revised viability analysis justifying each discharge and modification sought.
 In the premises, the relevant obligations will serve their purpose equally well if modified as proposed.

-Schedule 22 - RIF r.
-In this regard the Applicants refer to and rely in particular upon section 10 of the Explanatory Statement accompanying this application in addition to the reasons stated below.
-99 Sched 22 The Applicants' primary application is to discharge the RIF payment obligations under this Schedule.
-Alternatively, and without prejudice to the foregoing, the Applicants seek to modify the s106 Agreement.
-The current s106 Agreement requires payment of a contribution of £5.622 million paid in four instalments prior to the occupation of 4,000, 4,600 5,200 and 5,600 dwellings.
+Schedule 22 - RIF In this regard the Applicants refer to and rely in particular upon section 10 of the Explanatory Statement accompanying this application in addition to the reasons stated below.
+99. Sched 22 The Applicants' primary application is to discharge the RIF payment obligations under this Schedule.
+Alternatively, and without prejudice to the foregoing, the Applicants seek to modify the s106 Agreement., The current s106 Agreement requires payment of a contribution of £5.622 million paid in four instalments prior to the occupation of 4,000, 4,600 5,200 and 5,600 dwellings.
 As such, there are four payments triggered by occupations, as set out in paragraphs 1 and 2.
-It is proposed, in the alternative, to amend paragraphs 1 and 2 so as to provide a contribution of £4,216,941: The payment of £1,405,647 prior to the occupation of the 4,339th unit The payment of £1,405,647 prior to the occupation of the 4,990th unit The primary application to discharge the RIF payments is advanced for reasons of viability and deliverability.
+It is proposed, in the alternative, to amend paragraphs 1 and 2 so as to provide a contribution of £4,216,941: The payment of £1,405,647 prior to the occupation of the 4,339th unit The primary application to discharge the RIF payments is advanced for reasons of viability and deliverability.
 Such is the level of cost of this obligation that the burden of payment is undermining the viability and in turn the deliverability of the Development.
 In these circumstances these payment obligations cannot sensibly be regarded as serving any useful purpose and ought to be discharged.
 Alternatively, and without prejudice to the foregoing, the Applicants seek to modify the s106 Agreement as indicated.
 The Transport obligations under the Agreement have been reviewed in light of the revised development phasing schedule and KCC advice to Hodson, as well as local policy (including ABC's Infrastructure Development Plan (2018).
-The impact of neighbouring developments on the local and strategic road network has also been reviewed.
-The modification is sought, in the alternative, in order to reflect the change in traffic levels that have been observed, the impact of neighbouring developments on the local and strategic road network, as well as current forecasts that